XTLS/libXray/README.md

 # Note

-This repository has very limited maintainers.
+1. This repository has very limited maintainers.
 If you're not reporting a bug, or making a PR, your question will most likely be ignored.

+2. This lib does not guarantee the stability of the api, you need to adapt it by yourself.

+3. If your issue is about some Platform development, like iOS or Android, it will be just closed.

 # Features